- What is a Hotel

 Designed to cater to the business traveler, commercial hotels are generally situated in the city center.
 These hotels provide high-standard rooms and amenities, along with high-speed Internet connectivity, business centers, and conference halls.

-They also provide in-house secretarial services, as well as facilities such as letter drafting, typing, fax, and photocopying of documents for the convenience of their guests.
+They also provide in-house secretarial services, as well as facilities such as letter drafting, typing, faxing, and photocopying of documents for the convenience of their guests.

 The duration of guest stay is generally very short at these hotels.
 The occupancy level is higher during the weekdays and slightly lower during weekends.
 These hotels are also known as downtown hotels.